drio-ai/ops/README.md

 1. Run ```./vault/scripts/get-saas-admin-pass.sh``` to get the SaaS Admin login password.
 The SaaS Admin username is *saas-admin@drio.ai*.

 Drio Controller can be accessed at 127.0.0.1:8080 from the Host it is being run on

+# UI Start
+1. NOTE: UI Server consumes a fair amount of CPU cycles and memory during initialization phase.
+Start the UI Server only if neccessary.
+1. ```cd ui``` in the ops repository
+1. Run ```make start``` to start uiserver
+1. UI Server will take a little while to complete initialization.
+You can run ```docker logs --follow uiserver``` to follow progress
+1. Initialization is complete when you see the log line 'Accepting connections at http://localhost:3001' and a similar log for :3000
+1. Point your browser to http://localhost:3000 to access SaaS Admin portal
+1. Point your browser to http://localhost:3001 to access Root Admin portal

+# UI Stop
+1. ```cd ui``` in the ops repository
+1. Run ```make stop-clean``` to stop uiserver

 # Controller Stop
 1. Run ```./stop.sh``` inside ops directory to stop the controller.